 How to set up Windows Server Azure Network Adapter

-Even this is might not for every enterprise scenario, there are a lot of scenarios where you might quickly want to connect a server to Azure.
+Even this is might not for every enterprise scenario, and there are a lot of scenarios where you might quickly want to connect a server to Azure.
 The Azure Network Adapter functionality gives you that feature with a one-click button.
 And by the way, it also works on Windows Server 2012 R2 and higher.

 Windows Admin Center

-To configure the Azure Network Adapter in Windows Server 2019, you will need Windows Admin Center installed and the server added to your management experience.
-Note that Windows Admin Center does not need to be installed on the server which wants to connect to Azure.
+To configure the Azure Network Adapter in Windows Server 2019, you will need Windows Admin Center installed, and the server added to your management experience.
+Note that Windows Admin Center does not need to be installed on the server, which wants to connect to Azure.
 However, you can do that in a single server scenario.

 Azure Network Adapter

-You can also disconnect the Azure Network Adapter again, if you don’t need the connectivity anymore.
+You can also disconnect the Azure Network Adapter again if you don’t need the connectivity anymore.
 If you have a look at the Windows Server configuration, you will see that it configured a Point-to-Site VPN connection.

 Configure Azure Hybrid Services in Windows Admin Center Video Series

-I have created a short video series which shows how to set up the Azure Hybrid services directly from Windows Admin Center.
+I have created a short video series that shows how to set up the Azure Hybrid services directly from Windows Admin Center.
 You can start with the intro here and then follow the different videos, and check out our overview blog about Configure Azure Hybrid Services in Windows Admin Center.

 Besides, you can also have a look at my other blog post about how to set up Azure hybrid cloud services.